 Is Trump going to prison?
 What to know about the possible sentence after his conviction

-Washington — Former President Donald Trump has now been convicted in the New York "hush money" criminal trial, immediately raising a lot of questions and launching the case into uncharted territory, where a judge will have to determine for the first time whether a former president should be imprisoned for a felony conviction.
+Washington — Former President Donald Trump was found guilty on all charges in his New York "hush money" trial on Thursday, and the judge will soon determine whether a former president should be imprisoned for a felony conviction for the first time.

-Trump was convicted by the jury Thursday on 34 felony counts for falsifying business records to conceal a $130,000 payment to adult film star Stormy Daniels to buy her silence before the 2016 presidential election.
-The jury in Manhattan returned a guilty verdict after a trial that stretched six weeks and featured more than 20 witnesses.
+Trump was found guilty of falsifying business records to conceal a $130,000 payment to adult film star Stormy Daniels to buy her silence before the 2016 presidential election.
+The jury in Manhattan returned its guilty verdict after a trial that stretched six weeks and featured more than 20 witnesses.

 Each of the 34 felony charges carries up to a $5,000 fine and four-year prison sentence.
 But whether Trump will go to prison is another question — one that's up to the judge at sentencing.